Sex differences in education: Dominance of heteronormativity

 Cultural norms may also be a factor causing sex discrimination in education.
 For example, society suggests that women should be mothers and responsible for the bulk of child rearing.
 Therefore, women feel compelled to pursue educational pathways that lead to occupations that allow for long leaves of absence, so they can be stay-at-home mothers.
 Child marriages can be another determining factor in ending the formal education and literacy rates of women in various parts of the world.
 According to research conducted by UNICEF in 2013, one out of three girls across the developing world is married before the age of 18.
-As an accepted practice in many cultures, the investment in a girl's education is given little importance, whereas emphasis is placed on men and boys to be the 'breadwinners.'
+As an accepted practice in many cultures, the investment in a girl's education is given little importance, whereas emphasis is placed on men and boys to be the "breadwinners."

 A hidden curriculum may further add to discrimination in the educational system.
 Hidden curriculum is the idea that race, class, and gender have an influence on the lessons that are taught in schools.
 Moreover, it is the idea that certain values and norms are instilled through curriculum.
 For example, U.S. history often emphasizes the significant roles that white males played in the development of the country.
-Some curriculum have even been rewritten to highlight the roles played by white males.
+Some curricula have even been rewritten to highlight the roles played by white males.
 An example of this would be the way wars are talked about.
 Curricula on the Civil War, for instance, tend to emphasize the key players as Ulysses S. Grant, Robert E. Lee, and Abraham Lincoln.
-Whereas woman or men of color such as Harriet Tubman as a spy for the Union, Harriet Beecher Stowe or Frederick Douglass, are downplayed from their part in the war.
+Whereas woman or men of color such as Harriet Tubman as a spy for the Union, Harriet Beecher Stowe, or Frederick Douglass are downplayed from their part in the war.
 Another part is that the topics being taught are masculine or feminine.
 Shop classes and advanced sciences are seen as more masculine, whereas home economics, art, or humanities are seen as more feminine.
 The problem comes when students receive different treatment and education because of his or her gender or race.
 Students may also be socialized for their expected adult roles through the correspondence principle laid out by sociologists including Samuel Bowles and Herbert Gintis.
 Girls may be encouraged to learn skills valued in female-dominated fields, while boys might learn leadership skills for male-dominated occupations.
 For example, as they move into the secondary and post-secondary phases of their education, boys tend to gravitate more toward STEM courses than their female classmates.